raspberrypilearning/software-guide/quickstart.md

 ### Install Raspbian with NOOBS

 NOOBS stands for **N**ew **O**ut **O**f **B**ox **S**oftware, and if you've never before played around with GNU/Linux, then it's the best place to start.
-To begin with, it's always a good idea to make sure you have formatted you SD Card.
+To begin with, it's always a good idea to make sure you have formatted your SD Card.
 You'll need to make sure your computer has a built-in SD card reader, or you can use a USB SD Card reader.

 1. Visit the [SD Association’s website](http://www.sdcard.org/) and download [SD Formatter 4.0](https://www.sdcard.org/downloads/formatter_4/index.html) for either Windows or Mac.
 1. Follow the instructions to install the software.